lindamart/workout-tracker/README.md

-# workout-tracker
+# Workout Tracker

-### Overview:
-For this assignment, I created a workout tracker that allows users to be able to view, create and track daily workouts .
+Overview: For this assignment, I created a workout tracker that allows users to be able to view, create and track daily workouts .
 With existing front end code, this project required creation of a Mongo database with a Mongoose schema and handle routes with Express.

 # Links